SalviaSage/Translingual-Phonetic-Alphabet/README.md

 that document the letters of the Translingual Phonetic Alphabet and its combining diacritics and other graphical markings with information and audio files.

-The alphabet has come to a usable point after version 2 and was greatly improved since then as well.
+The alphabet has come to a usable point after version 2 and it was greatly improved since then as well.
 I am not planning to work on this alphabet further into my thirties as I think it is already advanced and it is working really well.

 These spreadsheet files can also be opened in Microsoft Excel.\